mirbyte/Text-List-Tools/README.md

 ## Duplicate Remover
-Removes duplicate rows while maintaining the row structure. *doesnt seem to recognise if the row ends to a space*
+Removes duplicate rows while maintaining the row structure.
+If the row ends to a space this removes it for some reason, I'll take a look later.

 ### To do List